Andika

 Supporting literacy

-A sans serif font is preferred by most literacy personnel for teaching people to read.
-Its forms are simpler and less cluttered than those of most serif fonts.
-Andika supports advanced OpenType features useful for including number and letter shapes to fit local preferences.
+Andika supports advanced OpenType features useful for displaying number and letter shapes to fit local preferences.
 Read more about its font features.

 Complete character set